abhra2004official/Custom-MIDI-Controller/README.md

 # Software
 - Arduino IDE
-- VS Code
+- VS Code(MinGW/GCC)
 - loopMIDI
 - Ableton Live(DAW)

+# APIs
+- Windows API
+- Windows Multimedia MIDI API

 # Project structure
-- `src/arduino/` — Arduino code for reading the potentiometer
+- `src/arduino/custom_knob.ino` — Arduino code for reading the potentiometer
-- `src/C++/` — C++ Windows MIDI bridge
+- `src/C++/serialToMidi.cpp` — C++ Serial-to-MIDI Converter

 # How it works
 - The Arduino reads the potentiometer and converts its analog reading from `0–1023` into values ranging from `0–127`.
 - The C++ program opens the Arduino's COM port using the Windows API, reads the serial data, and sends it as a MIDI Control Change message.
 - The C++ program sends MIDI Control Change (CC) messages on MIDI channel 1 using CC number 1.
-- The MIDI message is sent to a virtual MIDI port created with loopMIDI(3rd party software), which allows Ableton Live to receive and map the controller.
+- The MIDI message is sent to a virtual MIDI port created with loopMIDI(3rd party software), which allows Ableton Live(or any other DAW) to receive and map the controller.

 # Setting it up
   Connect the potentiometer to the Arduino Uno:
 - Left pin → 5V
 - Middle pin → A0
 - Right pin → GND
 - upload the Arduino code from custom_knob.ino
 - create a virtual midi port with loopMIDI
 - copy the code from .cpp file inside C++ folder